 If you are reading this, then you most definitely love electric guitars, I know I do!
 I haven’t stopped buying guitars ever since I got my first one, and as I got more experienced and my techniques developed, more expensive models started catching my eye.
 I have seen that there is no limit on this topic and instrument prices can go as high as a luxury sports car if you can afford it.

 Today I will talk about the best electric guitars under $1000.
 Electric guitars in that price range are excellently built and are considered premium models and sometimes special edition models.
 Some of them are specialty tools that are appropriate for distinct styles and some are more versatile models, with different tonewoods, electronics, hardware looks and what not!
 One thing they have in common is quality and durability, these guitars will certainly last you a lifetime, and going higher than this price is only recommended for professionals and collectionists, as there are little differences between guitars around the $1000 price and over it.
+If you have a lower budget, check out some great electric guitars under $500.

 Now I’ll try to showcase you a range of excellent options for guitars under the $1000 price.
 I will list different brands with different body design types, tonewoods, and pickups, to give you some variety, idea, and inspiration about what you should look out for.